gikeross/Applied_Techniques_for_Data_Analytics/README.md

    - Dataset with data for second analysis - main focus housing situation in Nashville.

 7. **`wrangling_cleaning_technique_SQL.sql`**
-   - This sql file we explore technique to alter the table, treat #n/a values and store instant procedure
+   - This SQL file we explore technique to alter the table, treat #n/a values and store instant procedure

 ## CONCLUSION